qr-contest/qr-contest.github.io/docs/contests/config_opts.md

 {: .note }
 > Make sure if you alter any values in this section, you need to scroll down and press the <span class="inline-button">Update</span> button.

 <span class="form-label">2.
 Default QR Layout for Text Answers</span> - Currently, there is no choice here.
 If your answers are text-only (vs photo or photo + text), then they will print with the QR code above the text of the answer.

 <span class="form-label">3.
 Default QR Layout for Photo Answers </span> - The images show the layout of the QR code (shown in color) vs. the image (shown in grey).
 For example, the first one shows the QR code in the upper left (default) and the image behind and to the right of it.
 You may choose the position of the QR code by selecting one of the 6 choices.
-The below image shows how this is printed when you have image answers with answer text in a PDF.
+The below image shows how this is printed when you have image answers with answer text in an Auto PDF.

 <p align="center" class="screen-shot">
 <img class="image-border" alt="QR code in the upper left with image on the lower right" src="../../../assets/images/qr_upperleft.png">
 </p>

 <span class="form-label">4.
 Fit and Opacity for Photo Answers </span> - You may choose how photos are scaled into the viewable area by selecting <span class="inline-icon"><i class="fa-regular fa-circle-dot"></i></span> Cover or <span class="inline-icon"><i class="fa-regular fa-circle-dot"></i></span> Contain.
 Cover means that the photo will comletely fill the static rectangle area of the destination (like the image above).
 Contain will scale the photo proportionately keeping its aspect ratio into the destination rectangle - so that you see the whole photo (below).

+{: .note }
+>2., 3. and 4. above are only used when using the <span class="inline-icon"><i class="fa-regular fa-circle-dot"></i></span> [Auto PNG](./print_download) output format.

 <p align="center" class="screen-shot">
 <img class="image-border" alt="photo fully visible with contain setting" src="../../../assets/images/contain.png">